🟣 Purple Dot winding down your plan? See our Migration Guide →

 Many brands offer exclusive discounts, bonus content, or limited-edition packaging to reward customers who commit early.

-First Access to Innovation
+First access to innovation

 For customers who value being first to try new products, pre-orders provide that exclusive early-adopter experience.

 Understanding the pre-order flow helps you design a better customer experience.
+Here’s how a typical Shopify pre-order journey unfolds:

-Depending on your pre-order model (covered below), customers either pay immediately, accept a future charge, pay a deposit, or receive a payment link when you’re ready to charge.
+4. Payment processing: Depending on your pre-order model (covered below), customers either pay immediately, accept a future charge, pay a deposit, or receive a payment link when you’re ready to charge.

-Shopify supports multiple pre-order payment models.
-Your ideal approach depends on your product lead times, price point, and cash flow needs.
 Most models use card vaulting (secure card storage) rather than traditional authorization holds, giving you flexibility for longer lead times.

 Customers pay 100% at the time of pre-order placement.
 This model works best when you need immediate working capital or when lead times are relatively short (under 60 days).